KravitzLabDevices/FED3_library/readme.md

 ## This library controls [FED3](https://github.com/KravitzLabDevices/FED3), a device for training mice.
 <p>
 The files on this Github repository should be considered "beta", for the most recent stable release please install the FED3 library from the Arduino IDE as decribed below.
 See the [Wiki](https://github.com/KravitzLabDevices/FED3_library/wiki) for documentation on how to use the library.
 This library is in development, please report bugs using Issues.

+This repository in addition includes the feature of transmitting the data from FED3 to other devices via UART interface.
+BNC support is removed in this version, as Pin A0 is configured as UART_Tx instead of BNC_OUT.

 ## Do you have custom FED3 code you want to add to the libary? <br>[Submit it here!](https://kravitzlab.com/submit-custom-fed3-code)